Humayun Kabir (Bengal politician): Early life

 Kabir was born on 22 February 1906 in Komarpur, in the Bengal Presidency of British India.
-His father, Khan Bahadur Kabiruddin Ahmed, was a Deputy Magistrate in Bengal.
+His father, Khan Bahadur Khabeeruddin Ahmed, was a Deputy Magistrate in Bengal.
 He came first, with star marks, in his matriculation examination in 1922 from Naogaon KD Govt High School.
 He was educated at Presidency College, Calcutta, completing his Intermediate in Arts (I.A.) in English with first class third, and Calcutta University, where he completed his B.A.
 (Honours) and M.A. in English with first class first.
 He won a scholarship to Exeter College, Oxford where he completed his degree in 'Modern Greats', i.e. Philosophy, Political Science, and Economics with a first class in 1931.

 Career

 In 1932, he was invited by Sarvapalli Radhakrishnan to join as a lecturer at the newly established Andhra University.
 Later, he was a Joint Education Adviser, Education Secretary and then Chairman of the University Grants Commission in Delhi.
 He was the Minister of State for Civil Aviation, Education Minister of India twice, under the Prime Ministerships of Jawaharlal Nehru and Lal Bahadur Shastri.
 He was also Scientific Research and Cultural Affairs Minister.
 In 1965, Indira Gandhi offered him the Madras Governor's post, which he declined.
-From 1956–62, he was a member of the Rajya Sabha and from 1962-69 he was a member of the Lok Sabha, representing Basirhat constituency in West Bengal.
+From 1956 to 1962, he was a member of the Rajya Sabha and from 1962 to 1969 he was a member of the Lok Sabha, representing Basirhat constituency in West Bengal.

 Kabir was the editor of Maulana Abdul Kalam Azad's biography India Wins Freedom.
 Azad dictated his biography to him in Urdu, which Kabir translated into English.
 He was one of the co-drafter of the UNESCO 1950 statement titled The Race Question.

 On 9 April 1967, Kabir organised a meeting of Chief Ministers of non-Congress states and other important leaders in Delhi.
 Bharatiya Kranti Dal was formed in this meeting with Mahamaya Prasad Sinha as its first chairman.

 Personal life

-His daughter Leila Kabir is the widow of Indian politician George Fernandes.
+Humayun Kabir married Shantilata Dutta, who belonged from a Bengali Brahmo family of Eastern Bengal (now Bangladesh).
+They had a daughter and a son.
+His daughter Leila Kabir (d.
+15 May 2015) was the wife of Indian politician George Fernandes.
 His younger brother Jehangir Kabir was a politician in West Bengal, India.
 His nephew Altamas Kabir was the 39th Chief Justice of India (CJI) and his niece Shukla Kabir Sinha is a judge of the Calcutta High Court.